Société nationale de musique: Later years and legacy

 In 1885 d'Indy was appointed joint secretary of the society.
 His ambition was to open up the society to non-French music and musicians.
 As a protégé of Franck he worked with his former teacher to establish a faction for change in the society.
 In 1886 he achieved his aims and Saint-Saëns and Bussine resigned.
 The first foreign composer whose work the society presented was Edvard Grieg.
 Franck refused the official title of president of the society, but when he died in 1890 d'Indy took the post.
 Under him, the new generation of French composers found the society increasingly conservative and less helpful to composers who did not follow the dogmatic compositional precepts taught by d'Indy at his music school, the Schola Cantorum de Paris.

 In 1910 a group of young French composers led by Maurice Ravel rebelled, and set up a rival organisation, the Société musicale indépendante (SMI).
 They secured Fauré as their president, and for a while outshone the older body, attracting composers including Béla Bartók, Manuel de Falla, Arnold Schoenberg, Igor Stravinsky and Anton Webern.
 During the First World War strong attempts were made to bring the old and new societies together.
 D'Indy stood down as president of the Société nationale to allow his old friend Fauré to become president of both organisations in readiness for the merger, but the younger elements of the SMI were not reconciled with the old guard, and the proposal foundered.
 The two organisations continued to function separately until the SMI was wound up in 1935, after giving 171 concerts in its 25 years of existence.
-In the inter-war years the Société nationale presented new works by composers including Arthur Honegger, Francis Poulenc, Bohuslav Martinů and less well-known composers including Henri Lutz, Marcel Pollet, Marcel Lubey and Déodat de Séverac.
+In the inter-war years the Société nationale presented new works by composers including Arthur Honegger, Francis Poulenc, Bohuslav Martinů and less well-known composers including Henri Lutz, Marcel Pollet, Marcel Labey and Déodat de Séverac.
 The society's existence came to an end in 1939, under its last president, Florent Schmitt.

 In the early 20th century Romain Rolland wrote: